diixo/build-gpt/README.md

 * Based on: https://github.com/karpathy/build-nanogpt

-A PyTorch library with re-implementation of several GPT-models: [GPT2](https://github.com/openai/gpt-2), LLaMa, GPTNeo, GPTNeoX, included both training and inference.
-Code tries to be small, clean, interpretable and educational, as most of the currently available GPT model implementations can a bit sprawling.
+A PyTorch library with educational re-implementation of GPT-models: LLaMa, [GPT2](https://github.com/openai/gpt-2), GPTNeo, GPTNeoX, included both training and inference.
+Code tries to be small, clean and interpretable, as most of the currently available GPT model implementations can a bit sprawling.
 Code focused on implementation of [GPTLlama](model_llama.py), that is not a complicated model and this implementation is appropriately about 350 lines of code.

 ### Demos: